4 Types of Harassment at Work You Need to Know About

 Brian starts to feel nervous and anxious around Joan.
 He becomes worried every time he needs to eat his snacks, and he feels violated because she tried to alter his food.

-Harassment based on age is one of the more nuanced types.
+Harassment and age discrimination in the workplace is one of the more nuanced types.
 As defined by EEO laws, only those over 40 are considered part of a protected class.
 Those that are under 40 are not.
 That means if an employee is harassed because of their age, it’s only unlawful if they are over 40.

 However, just because it’s not unlawful doesn’t mean it can’t be workplace bullying if the person is under 40.
 So a 25-year-old manager that is repeatedly ignored, devalued and disrespected by her older subordinates is being bullied-and that needs to be looked out for and corrected.